AIIrondev/Converter/README.md

 ### Graphical User Interface (GUI)

 1. **Launch**: Double-click `AudioFormatConverter.exe`
+2. **Select Media Type**: Choose between Audio and Video conversion
-2. **Select Formats**: Choose source and target formats from dropdown menus
+3. **Select Formats**: Choose source and target formats from dropdown menus (optimized for MPEG to MP4)
-3. **Add Input Directories**:
+4. **Add Input Directories**:
-   - Click "Add Folder" to select directories containing your audio files
+   - Click "Add Folder" to select directories containing your media files
    - Add multiple directories as needed
    - Use "Remove Selected" or "Clear All" to manage your list
-4. **Set Output Directory**: Click "Browse" to choose where converted files will be saved
+5. **Set Output Directory**: Click "Browse" to choose where converted files will be saved
-5. **Preview**: Click "Check Folders" to see how many files will be converted
+6. **Preview**: Click "Check Folders" to see how many files will be converted
-6. **Convert**: Click "Convert" to start the batch conversion process
+7. **Convert**: Click "Convert" to start the batch conversion process

 **Pro Tips:**
+- Video conversions take longer than audio conversions due to file size
+- MPEG to MP4 conversions use optimized settings for high quality
 - The folder structure from each input directory will be preserved in the output
 - Use "Check Folders" to verify you have the right files before converting
 - Adjust thread count for optimal performance on your system